This is the first in a series of articles on addressing discrimination and promoting racial equity in schools.

 Racial discrimination is generally defined as mistreatment or exclusion of another person due to their race, ethnicity, national origin, or skin color.
-Racism is so deeply embedded in American society that it is virtually impossible to escape, according to Stanford psychologist Steven O. Roberts.

 Trends indicate a nationwide problem that is inevitably present in districts and schools.
 It is important for organizations to proactively address racism and understand that building a culture of tolerance will be a process.